alexeev-engineer/SQLRMT/README.md

  + Python libraries (listed in [requirements.txt](./requirements.txt))

 ## Installing
-To install SQLRMT, follow the steps
+To install SQLRMT, follow the steps:

 1. Clone this repo